DanBrima/data_analysis/report.md

 In EDA, we observed the dataset is **balanced**, with each class contributing roughly the same number of images (visible from the class distribution plot).
 We also sampled and visualized example images per class to sanity-check label quality and visual diversity.

+During training we resized images to 224×224 and applied augmentation with `RandomHorizontalFlip(p=0.5)` and `RandomRotation(30)`, then converted to tensors.
+For evaluation (validation/test) we used only deterministic preprocessing (resize + tensor conversion) so metrics are comparable across runs.

 A practical observation from EDA ended up mattering later: **some shrimp images appear fully horizontal**, which became a recurring misclassification pattern.

 ---